 - Acquire all the necessary licenses and permits applicable to your business.

 Step 1: Obtain a Federal Tax ID Number

-A federal tax ID is a 9-digit alphanumeric identifier provided by the federal government (IRS) for free.
+A tax ID is a 9-digit alphanumeric identifier the Internal Revenue Service (IRS) provides for free.
 Because if you input your social security number instead of a tax ID, you're likely to get rejected.

-You must get an EIN (Employer Identification Number) from the IRS for your LLC even if you don't have employees.
+You must get an EIN (Employer Identification Number) from the IRS for your limited liability company even if you don't have employees.

 If you do not get this and you open a business bank account to start paying yourself a salary, then guess what?